Dr. Jack Kevorkian with suicide machine (AP Photo, 1991)

 In view of the pros and cons, I think it would be wise for Canadians not to legalize physician-assisted suicide and instead do a better job of providing palliative and hospice care.

-(Hendrik van der Breggen, PhD, teaches ethics at Providence University College.)
+(Hendrik van der Breggen, PhD, teaches ethics at Providence University CollegeThe views in this column do not always reflect the views of Providence.)

 P.S.
-For additional arguments against physician-assisted suicide, be sure to look here and here.
+For additional arguments that support the wisdom of not legalizing physician-assisted suicide, be sure also to look at the following APOLOGIA columns: